Kirito139/stash/README.md

-This repository is basically just a stash for all the web buttons I use.
-Feel free to grab some for yourself if you want.
+This repository is basically just a stash for all the web buttons, fonts, etc. I use.
 Here are some cool sites where I get most of my buttons: http://textfiles.com/underconstruction/88x31/ https://web.badges.world/